pionion/pionion.github.io.src/content/develop/backend/index.md

 your can also use scripts to start a daemon:
 ```
-./scripts/bizStart.sh
+./scripts/service start biz
 ```

 #### 5. Test
 test your code with client(web/app)

 #### 6. Other services
-you can replace biz with sfu/islb/avp and repeat 1~5 steps
+They are the same archeture, you can replace biz with sfu/islb/avp and repeat 1~5 steps